j3nsykes/creativeML2020/README.md

 ### DIY Neural Nets in ML5
 These examples live in the P5JS editor and explore how to use the ML5 Neural Net function to build templates for training any input, in particular, Physical Computing inputs.

-To view all the examples see the [DIY Neural Net Collection](https://editor.p5js.org/jen_GSA/collections/XLcVf38z2)
+To view the full list of examples see the [DIY Neural Net Collection](https://editor.p5js.org/jen_GSA/collections/XLcVf38z2)

 <strong>Key examples include:</strong>
 * [Basic template](https://editor.p5js.org/jen_GSA/sketches/oRKaOHzK)